 However, it’s important to remember that a VPN protects the data you transmit from your computer, but it doesn’t necessarily prevent your information being tracked with cookies or other web trackers.
 A VPN ensures that your communications can’t be intercepted or accessed, but it doesn’t affect application features like cookies.

-The majority of VPN apps will have an OpenVPN protocol, meaning it’s a simple matter of allowing the app to configure your settings for you.
-However there are a few small differences to be aware of when setting up a VPN on Windows, Mac, Chrome, Apple and Android devices.
+You can set up the majority of VPN apps instantly, as most will have an OpenVPN protocol, meaning it’s a simple matter of allowing the app to configure your settings for you.
+However, there are a few small differences to be aware of when setting up a VPN on Windows, Mac, Chrome, Apple and Android devices.

 Once you’ve created a VPN profile, you might need to configure your Windows VPN settings.